bueckerlars/obsidian-note-mover-shortcut/README.md

 #### Rules
 ![Rules Configuration](images/noteMover-settings-rules.png)
 - **Enable rules**: When enabled, you can define custom rules for moving notes based on various criteria.
+- **Only move notes with rules**: When enabled, only notes matching defined rules will be moved, others remain untouched.
+When disabled, notes without matching rules are moved to the default destination folder.
 - **Rule configuration**: For each rule, specify:
   - **Criteria**: The criteria that triggers the rule.
 Supported types:
     - **Tags**: `tag: tagname` - Trigger for notes with specific tags